 Place rice vermicelli noodles in a large bowl filled with boiled water and soak as per packet instructions.
 Drain and set aside.

 Heat 1 tbsp of oil in a wok or heavy based fry pan over medium heat.
-Add the shrimp/prawns, and stir fry until just cooked.
-(Note 4) This should only take 1 minute or so.
+Add the shrimp/prawns, cook until just cooked - about 2 1/2 to 3 minutes.
 Remove and set aside.

 Add the egg and spread it out to make a thin omelette.
-Once set, use the egg flip to roll it up, remove from the wok and slice (while still rolled up).
+Once set, use a spatula to roll it up, remove from the wok and slice (while still rolled up).

 Return the wok to medium heat and add the remaining 1 tbsp of oil.
-Add the garlic and ginger and cook for 20 seconds or so until fragrant.
+Add the garlic, ginger and onion, cook for 2 minutes until onion is slightly softened.

-Add the vermicelli noodles and give it a big stir (I sometimes roughly break the noodles to make them easier to stir fry).
-Then add the Sauce, egg, Char Siu and shrimp/prawns.
-Stir until the sauce coats all the noodles and everything is heated through - about 1 to 2 minutes.
+Add noodles and Sauce, give it a few tosses.
+Then add the egg, pork, shrimp/prawns, chillies (if using).
+Toss until the sauce coats all the noodles and everything is heated through - about 1 to 2 minutes.